apache/incubator-heron/website/content/snippets/heron-functional-api.md

-Domain | Original topology API | Heron Functional API :------|:----------------------|:-------------------- Programming style | Procedural, processing component based | Declarative, functional Abstraction level | **Low level**.
+Domain | Original topology API | Heron Functional API :------|:----------------------|:-------------------- Programming style | Procedural, processing component based | Functional Abstraction level | **Low level**.
 Developers must think in terms of "physical" spout and bolt implementation logic. | **High level**.
 Developers can write processing logic in an idiomatic fashion in the language of their choice, without needing to write and connect spouts and bolts.
 Processing model | [Spout](../spouts) and [bolt](../bolts) logic must be created explicitly, and connecting spouts and bolts is the responsibility of the developer | Spouts and bolts are created for you automatically on the basis of the processing graph that you build